-The benefits of drama and the power of imaginative play are becoming increasingly recognised, and as such, many nurseries, preschools and schools place real value on these areas.
-The approach to drama in education varies in each country within the UK (see below) and although drama is not a recognised core subject, many nurseries and schools work hard to provide their children with a positive experience of drama with many inviting Pyjama Drama teachers into their setting to provide sessions.
+The benefits of drama and the power of imaginative play are becoming increasingly recognised, and as such, many nurseries, preschools, and schools place real value on these areas.
+The approach to drama in education varies in each country within the UK and although Drama is not a recognised core subject, many nurseries and schools work hard to provide their children with a positive experience of drama with many inviting Pyjama Drama teachers into their setting to provide sessions.

 Watch the video below to see the magic of Pyjama Drama in action, or scroll down to read and download further information about how our sessions support the current requirements of The National Curriculum (England), Curriculum for Wales, and Curriculum for Excellence (Scotland).

 The Early Years Foundation Stage (EYFS)